Graylog2/documentation/pages/extended_search.rst

 A views contains a set of queries.
 Each query has a collection of widgets which display messages and charts depending on the search string entered in the search bar and the selected time range.
-A view can be saved with a name and that way reused and enhanced later on.
+A view can be saved with a name to keep the current progress and continue later on.
+Saved views can be shared, so other people can use them in their processes.
 For a better work flow Parameters can be added in the search query.
 Parameters are part of the Graylog Enterprise plugin.

 .. image:: /images/views_1.png